odan/odan.github.io/_posts/2020-09-09-slim4-http-session.md

 Since HTTP driven applications are stateless, sessions provide a way to store information about the user across multiple requests.
 The PHP ecosystem provides a variety of session components to handle sessions.
-But there are a dozen of session components, which are more or less good maintained.
+But there are a dozen session components, that are more or less well maintained.
-The most bulletproof and best maintained session component for PHP comes from symfony.
+The bullet-proof and best maintained session component for PHP comes from symfony.
 It's part part the [HttpFoundation Component](https://github.com/symfony/http-foundation) component and handles sessions in an expressive, unified API.
 Support for popular backends such as Memcached, Redis, and databases